wmnnd/swoosh/README.md

 ## Adapters

 Swoosh supports the most popular transaction email providers out of the box and also has an SMTP adapter.
+Below is a list of the services we currently support:

 Provider   | Swoosh adapter
 :----------| :------------------------